Updated:

 parts became badly demoralized, and to protect the engine owners radical

 Parts Company.
-It is not known how long these companies stayed in
+It is not known if these companies were sold or if

 Manufacturing Co. was succeeded by the